ellenfel/pixelart/ROADMAP.md

  *   **Use References:** Don't be afraid to use reference images to help you create your art.
  *   **Study Other Artists:** Look at the pixel art in other games you admire.
 Try to understand how they achieved their style.
  *   **Start with Edits:** A great way to learn is by taking existing sprites and making small edits to them, like changing the color of an outfit or adjusting the lighting.
- *   **Have Fun!** The most important thing is to enjoy the process of creating art for your game.

- By following this roadmap, you'll be well on your way to creating beautiful and unique art for your top-down fantasy game.
-Good luck